Professor Craig Brandist

 I joined the department at Sheffield in January 1997, originally as a Research Fellow working on a project to uncover the intellectual sources of the ideas of the Bakhtin Circle.
 From 2003-2009 I directed the AHRC-funded project The Rise of Sociological Linguistics in the Soviet Union, 1917–1938: Institutions, Ideas and Agendas.

-I am also President of Sheffield UCU.
+I am also Education Officer for Sheffield UCU.

 - Research interests